Yossi/outline-tg-bot/README.md

 Data stored by the bot (like the list of domains to bypass) lives in `data/bot.persist`.

 ## Maintenance
-Idealy new versions of the bot will be backward compatible with the existing `data/bot.persist` file, so back that up.
+Ideally new versions of the bot will be backward compatible with the existing `data/bot.persist` file, so back that up.
 But just in case, the list of domains to bypass can be exported per group with the `/export` command.
 This will create a simple text file with the domains listed in it.
 The filename will be `{chat_id}_urls_backup.txt`.
 To import this list back into the bot you just upload a text file with the exact fielname to match the chat you're in.
 You can even forward the message from `/export` back into the chat and not have to download the file.